 Please know that:

-Oxy’s sexual assault policy applies to everyone – students, faculty, staff, administrators, and campus visitors.
+Oxy’s sexual misconduct policy applies to everyone – students, faculty, staff, administrators, and campus visitors.

-It’s never too late to report sexual assault.
+It’s never too late to report sexual misconduct.

 Your information will be kept private.
 Only people who have a direct need to know in order to address and resolve the case will have access to your information.